adfresca/sdk-ios/README.md

 ### In-App Purchase Tracking

-With In-App-Purchase Tracking , you can analyze all the purchases of your users, and use it for targeting specific user segments to display your campaigns. (targeting feature is coming soon)
+With In-App-Purchase Tracking , you can analyze all the purchases of your users, and use it for targeting specific user segments to display your campaigns.

 There are two types of purchases you can track with our SDK.

 1. **Hard Currency Item Purchase Tracking:**  Purchases made with real money.
-For example, user purchased ‘$1.99' to get 'Gold 100' cash item.
+For example, user purchased ‘$1.99' to get 'Gold 100' cash item
-2. **Soft Currency Item Purchase Tracking:** Purchases made by virtual money.
+2. **Soft Currency Item Purchase Tracking:** Purchases made with virtual money.
 For example, user purchased 'Gold 10' to get 'Rocket Launcher' item

 You don't need to manually write down any item list.
 All the items are tracked by our SDK and automatically added to our dashboard.
 To see the list of items, go to 'Overview > Settings > In-App Items' page in our dashboard.